modal-inria/MixtComp/RMixtComp/README.md

 ### Writing new tests

-For your own testing procedure, you can use the data and MODEL provided in the package, you can load them in R:
+For your own testing procedure, you can use the data and model provided in the package, you can load them in R:
 ```
 data(simData)
 ```

-Or you can generate your own data using function (from files [R/GENDATA_dataGeneratorNewIO.R](R/GENDATA_dataGeneratorNewIO.R)): dataGeneratorNewIO.
+Or you can generate your own data using dataGeneratorNewIO function (from files [R/GENDATA_dataGeneratorNewIO.R](R/GENDATA_dataGeneratorNewIO.R)).

-See the functions in files R/TEST_*.R for how to have a parameter object for each type of data.
+See functions in files R/TEST_*.R for creating a parameter object for each type of data.
 Have a look at [tests/testthat/test.run.R](tests/testthat/test.run.R) for writing a test with testthat.